-The Associate Director of Research will decide on the basis of the investigation report how any recommended actions should be implemented, including, if appropriate, invoking the College's disciplinary procedures.
-This decision shall normally be made within five days of production of the report.
+The Associate Director of Research will decide on the basis of the investigation report how any recommended actions should be implemented, with outcomes a) and b) normally leading to the invocation of the College's disciplinary procedures, and outcome c) to be actioned by the Associate Director of Research.
+Any decision shall normally be made within five days of production of the report.